Buying a car in Brisbane from dealers or auctions can give you more choices and save you money. Discover affordable ex-government cars for sale.

 - Test-Drive Vehicle – You can drive the vehicle on your usual driving route or even ask the dealer if you can take the vehicle home overnight to see if it fits in your garage.

-Another reason people buy from dealers is you get to trade in your old car and they offer products like vehicle finance and vehicle history check.
+Another reason people buy from dealers is they get to trade in their old cars and they offer products like vehicle finance and vehicle history checks.
 You do have to do your due diligence as to what it is costing you though.
 Also, those who have a bad credit history can find offers from dealers to obtain finance.
 Once again you have to be careful that you don’t buy with your emotions meaning you don’t want to overlook the condition of the car for being able to get finance.
+Get a pre purchase vehicle inspection before you buy a used car.
 If you do get approved for finance then you have the opportunity to repair your credit score which will benefit you in the future.

-Do Motor Dealers In QLD Have To Provide A Statutory Warranty?
+Do Licensed Motor Dealers in QLD Have to Provide a Statutory Warranty?

 In most cases, yes they do.